 The Golden Bear has been good to me in my golf life.

-Anyone who has played a representative sample of Jack Nicklaus-designed golf courses might not agree wholeheartedly.
-Over his more than 400-course career as one of modern golf architecture's major players, and the principal member of the "signature architect" movement, the game's winningest major champion has put millions of golfers through rigorous tests at his courses for more than half a century.
+Anyone who has played a representative sample of Jack Nicklaus-designed golf courses might not necessarily agree.
+Over his more than 400-course (and counting) career as one of modern golf architecture's major players, and the principal member of the "signature architect" movement, the game's winningest major champion has put millions of golfers through rigorous tests at his courses for more than half a century.

-To the extent that a golf course is a collaboration between its owner(s) and its architect(s), this makes perfect sense: developers have been attracted to Nicklaus the architect in large part because they revere Nicklaus the player, and have desired tough tests that are worthy of such a big name in the game.
+To the extent that a golf course is a collaboration between its owner(s) and its architect(s), this makes perfect sense: developers have been attracted to Nicklaus the architect in large part because they revere Nicklaus the player.
+They associate his competitive stature with demanding golf courses, and they have come to regard him as the best person to built it for them.

-Not all of his golf courses are must-play, but having practically been reared by a Nicklaus course, though, I will always harbor some affection for his architecture because I owe a great deal of my own skill in golf to his work.
+Not all of his golf courses are must-play, but having played a Nicklaus design more times than any other single golf course, I will always harbor some affection for his architecture because I owe a great deal of my own skill in golf to his work.

-What, then, are the values Jack Nicklaus golf courses espouse?
-It is hard to generalize, because like any practitioner who has been active for decades, there has been considerable evolution in the style and setup of courses in his name, due in part to an expansive cast of associates who have worked for him over the years.
+What, then, are the values Jack Nicklaus golf courses emphasize?
+It is hard to generalize, because like any practitioner who has been active for decades, there has been considerable evolution in the style and setup of courses in his name, due in part to an expansive and rotating cast of associates who have worked for him over the years.

 As a more naturalistic, throwback approach to design has become popular in the last 25 years, there has been something of a tonal shift in Nicklaus courses.
 More recent new designs and renovations have adopted more rustic-looking bunkering in places, and longtime Nicklaus associates like Chad Goetz and Chris Cochran have given golfers more expressive green contours to navigate, often with less reliance on fortifying the fronts of putting surfaces.